jfoyarzo/My-portfolio/README.md

 # My Portfolio

 A simple portfolio website.
-Currently in the second stage, consists of a navbar, a headline section, a projects section and an about section.
+Currently in early stages, consists of the following sections:

+- Navbar
+- Headline
+- Projects
+- About
+- Contact

+The layout of the elements has been made using flexbox and CSS grid.
+Animations and transitions made with CSS.
+GitHub Pages has also been updated for this repository, please visit: [https://jfoyarzo.github.io/My-portfolio/]

 ## Built With